 Citysearch is a superb online city guide for folks residing in the US, who’re looking for details regarding businesses in the categories of dining, entertainment, retail, travel and professional services.
 It provides its visitors with contact information, maps, driving directions, editorials and user reviews for the businesses it has listed.
 The site itself is a pretty standard affair, with no big attractions to boast about, but it still deserves to be looked at by those who’re interested in finding more such helpful social local review sites.

-That brings our list to a close, and we’d like to end it saying that we might have missed out on other similar options while trying to accommodate the best ones according to us.
+That brings our list of Yelp alternatives to a close, and we’d like to end it saying that we might have missed out on other similar options while trying to accommodate the best ones according to us.
 In such a case, feel free to mention those in the comments section with your opinions on them.